kubernetes/enhancements/keps/sig-scheduling/5075-dra-consumable-capacity/README.md

   **Mitigation:**
   - To preserve the original behavior during this transition, the driver should set the default consumed capacity to the maximum value.
 This ensures consistency with the previous non-shareable configuration.
-  - The existing allocation result, which has no share UID (as it was previously a non-shareable device), will be included in the allocated list and cannot be reallocated to another pod during the scheduling process.
+  - The existing allocation result, which has no share ID (as it was previously a non-shareable device), will be included in the allocated list and cannot be reallocated to another pod during the scheduling process.

 - When a driver changes a capacity from non-consumable to consumable for a device that is already shareable, the behavior of resource claims changes.